Step-by-step guide for research group

 1. Register

-As first step, you have to create your profile/account? in DataHub.
+As first step, you have to create your account in DataHub.
 Follow the link to see how to register.

 2. Login